-The days of pairing up in high school are long gone.
+The days of pairing up in high school then settling in for 50 years of marital bliss are long gone.
 People wait longer and longer to wed, and some decide to forgo coupledom altogether.

 Here are the top self-reported reasons why people remain single.